fishel/SyncAsync/README.md

   for the configuration fields for your server, specifying the location of this package for the translate\_file.pl script, the database, etc.
 - set the path to config.ini in the beginning of your server-files/trcommon.php

+LIBRARY DEPENDENCIES:
+- CPAN libraries used from the Perl scripts, in addition to the more standard ones
+    + WWW::Curl::Form, WWW::Curl::Easy
+    + RPC::XML, RPC::XML::Client
+    + DBI, DBD::SQLite